Tolkien (film): Critical response

 Giving the film two out of five stars, Wendy Ide for The Observer commented "[a] decades-long trudge through Middle-earth would seem like a carefree skip through the park compared to this slog of a literary biopic."
 David Sims, writing for The Atlantic, criticized the biopic as lacking imagination and subtlety, stating, "The result doesn't rise above the insight of a Wikipedia page."
 Sheila O'Malley, reviewing the film for Roger Ebert.com, comments that having Tolkien literally "see[ing] dragons and what would eventually become the Eye of Sauron and the Nazgûl, unfurling across the hellscape of No-man's-Land ... is a very reductive approach to literature".
 Worse, in O'Malley's view, is that by explicitly showing the Somme as "'inspiration'" (her quotation marks) for Middle-earth, the film "diminish[es] both the battle and the books".

 On the other hand, Graeme Tuckett of Stuff gave the film four out of five stars and called it "A subtle, delicate biopic of The Lord of the Rings author."
-Writing for The Plain Dealer, Chuck Yarborough graded it A, calling it "a wonderful piece of art" and "a magical film worthy of the wizardry of Gandalf himself."
+Writing for The Plain Dealer, Chuck Yarborough graded it an "A", calling it "a wonderful piece of art" and "a magical film worthy of the wizardry of Gandalf himself."
 Yarborough later rated it the 2nd best film of the year, after Rocketman.

 The film was criticized for giving no indication that Tolkien's faith was a central theme in his life.
 Karukoski explained the decision as motivated by the difficulty of portraying something as "internal" as religion in Tolkien's life.
 Karukoski related that he had attempted to create scenes that depicted Tolkien's more religious side, but those scenes failed to engage initial audiences and were cut from the film.
 Nevertheless, Karukoski explained that although there are no overt references to religion in the film, religion is still implied: "We have scenes where he attends communion and helps Father Francis to show that he was a man of faith.
 There are also layered scenes, where he looks up to the heavens for an answer as if asking God for help.
 There's another scene where a figure is on a cross.
 Many people won't notice those hints because they're so eternal."
 Other reviews stated that Tolkien's Christian faith is embedded in the film as it is in his Middle-earth writings.